 Here are, in no particular order, a few of my research interests and some projects I have enjoyed working on.

-Biostasis and Intrisically Disordered Proteins
+Biostasis and Intrinsically Disordered Proteins

-Harvard, 2020 - ?
+Harvard, 2020 - 2022

 • Scalable nonparametric Bayesian models that predict and generate genome sequences.